 recipe source: Martha Stewart

-24 hazelnuts, toasted and skinned
+24 hazelnuts, toasted and skinned3 cups sugar

 3/4 cup water